byuoitav/av-api/flow.md

                \    /                              |
-         Performed by the               Need to know properties Evaluate function on              required of a device on the Command struct              for a given action.
+         Performed by the               Need to know properties Evaluate function on              required of a device on the Command struct.             for a given action.
+  (Includes generation of params)

 +-------------------------Generate Actions-------------------------------+